Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Experiments

-We now consider a second task --- authorship verification --- with minor adjustments mainly related to the nature of the problem.
+We now consider a second task --- Authorship Attribution --- with minor adjustments mainly related to the nature of the problem.
 For the backbones, we consider BERT~\cite{devlin2018bert}, BERTweet~\cite{nguyen2020bertweet}, and T5~\cite{raffel2019exploring} as they were developed to deal with text.
-We apply augmentation on tweets with more than $5$ tokens, by masking from $10\%$ to $20\%$ of the tokens with a ``mask'' token on BERT and BERTweet, and with an ``unknown'' token on T5.
+We apply augmentation on tweets with more than $5$ tokens by masking from $10\%$ to $20\%$ of the tokens with a ``mask'' token on BERT and BERTweet, and with an ``unknown'' token on T5.
 Even the base version of BERT is too complex for short signals (text tweets), making the training more prone to overfitting.
 Hence, we freeze the first ten attention blocks of BERT and BERTweet, leaving only the $11^{th}$ block to be updated.
-For the same reason, we set $K_{1} = 15$ as the number of iterations --- half of the value used for the ReID experiments ---, to alleviate the impact of over-training.
-For batch creation, we set $P = 8$ and $K = 8$.
-All other parameters are the same as used for ReID.
+For the same reason, we set $K_{1} = 15$ as the number of iterations --- half of the value used for the ReID experiments --- to alleviate the impact of over-training.
+We set $P = 8$ for batch creation and $K = 8$.
+All other parameters are the same as those used for ReID.
 The only difference in the pipeline is that we do not apply the optimization shown in Figure~\ref{fig:GAP+GMP}, as it is only for image representations.

 We run comparative experiments considering the AdHominem method~\cite{boenninghoff2019explainable}.
-It employs an attention-based model for authorship verification on social media text.
-AdHominem performs supervised training using Siamese networks to answer if two tweets were written by the same author or not.
+It employs an attention-based model for Authorship Attribution on social media text.
+AdHominem performs supervised training using Siamese networks to answer whether or not the same author wrote two tweets.
 To perform the raking task, we take the Euclidean distance between two tweets returned by the model and rank the gallery tweets given a query.
 The results are shown in Table~\ref{tab:authorship_performance}.

 Our method outperforms AdHominem in both subsets.
 More specifically, we outperform AdHominem by $7.0$ and $24.5$ p.p. in mAP and R1, respectively, in the first subset.
 In the second one, we outperform it by $2.6$ and $11.7$ p.p.